 It’s important to understand that facelift surgery doesn’t affect the entire face.
 Rather, it focuses primarily on the mid- to lower face and neck.
 For a more complete rejuvenation, Dr. Hobgood often recommends his Scottsdale patients combine a facelift with a neck lift.
 During your initial consultation, he will work together with you to identify your areas of utmost concern.

 Double board-certified facial plastic surgeon Dr. Todd Hobgood has dedicated his career to treating and improving the head and neck.
 His focused expertise ensures that your results reflect your own unique desires and the complex anatomy of your face.Meet Dr. Hobgood

-The women and men who visit Dr. Hobgood for a facelift usually require a complete facelift, also called full or traditional facelift, and a neck lift.
+The women and men who visit Dr. Hobgood for a facelift usually require a complete facelift, also called a full or traditional facelift, and a neck lift.
 In Scottsdale, AZ, he performs this procedure to rejuvenate the lower two-thirds of the face.
 Dr. Hobgood improved upon the deep-plane facelift technique by developing the Vector Correcting lift.
-In this technique, he lifts sagging cheeks and other facial tissues vertically, which enables him to provide long-lasting results that look natural, not overly pulled back.
+In this technique, he lifts sagging cheeks and other facial tissues vertically, which enables him to provide long-lasting results that look natural and not overly pulled back.

-Dr. Hobgood reserves this technique, technically called a SMAS plication lift, for younger patients with early signs of aging who want to make only small changes.
+Dr. Hobgood reserves the mini facelift, technically called a SMAS plication lift, for younger patients with early signs of aging who want to make only small changes.
 This technique is also called a short-scar facelift because the incisions are usually less extensive than with a complete facelift.
 Because it is less invasive than a complete facelift, Dr. Hobgood may perform the mini facelift using local anesthetic with sedation.
 It is important to be aware that recovery time for the mini facelift is usually comparable to the complete facelift, while results for the mini facelift usually don’t last as long.

 Your Facelift Surgery